luismr00/chapsnat/README.md

 ```

 2. Open the camera of your phone and scan the barcode from the link that opens immediately into your browser after running the command above.
 This should take you towards the Expo app to be able to view the project within your phone.
 3. Wait until Expo loads the project entirely.
-Then, register within the app and navigate to the map screen to see our added features.
+Then, register within the app and you'll find a tab bar icon below that will allow you to navigate towards the different main features from the app.

 # Technologies Used